Megyn Kelly Out At NBC's 'Today' Show, Source Says

 "It's clear she will not be returning to the network," the person told NPR.

-Over the past two days, Kelly has unsuccessfully sought to contain the damage from several statements she made on her hour of Today defending the desire of white people to dress up in blackface costume for Halloween.
+Over the past two days, Kelly has unsuccessfully sought to contain the damage from several statements she made on her hour on Today defending the desire of white people to dress up in blackface costume for Halloween.

-Colleagues and people on social media reacted in outrage to her remarks, often pointing to her own past as a host on Fox who periodically made racially charged remarks.
+Colleagues and people on social media reacted in outrage to her remarks, often pointing to her own past as a host on Fox News who periodically made racially charged remarks.

 "What is racist?"
-Kelly asked Tuesday, in a conversation with other panelists on her show.
+Kelly asked Tuesday in a conversation with other panelists on her show.
 "Truly, you do get in trouble if you are a white person who puts on blackface for Halloween, or a black person who put on whiteface for Halloween.
-When I was a kid it was OK as long as you were dressing up as, like, a character."
+When I was a kid it was OK, as long as you were dressing up as, like, a character."

 Kelly, who is 47, grew up outside Albany, N.Y.
 The television news star returned to the matter more than once during the discussion, defending a white reality show star who was castigated for dressing as Diana Ross, replete with oversized Afro wig.
-Her remarks tapped into a painful vein of American racial history that Kelly said in an apology she was only now fully realizing.
+Her remarks tapped into a painful vein of American racial history that Kelly said, in an apology, that she was only now fully realizing.

 The network gave no reply to NPR's questions on Kelly's status, though an NBC News official did tell NPR that her show would run in repeats Thursday and Friday, given the controversy.

 The incident recalled past controversies at Fox News.
 In 2013, Kelly had infamously made racial claims for both Jesus Christ and Santa Claus: "For all you kids watching at home, Santa just is white," Kelly claimed during a discussion on Fox News in 2013.
-"Jesus was a white man too."
+"Jesus was a white man, too."

 Initially, she said she had been joking.
-Last year, once at NBC, she told Business Insider she regretted those remarks.
+Last year, once at NBC, she told Business Insider that she regretted those remarks.

 In some ways, NBC spoke most directly through its broadcasts, on which Kelly's colleagues uniformly condemned her remarks.
 NBC Nightly News' Lester Holt, the sole African-American evening anchor among the nation's three big broadcast networks, devoted an extended segment to the controversy, which included critical quotes from the head of the NAACP, among others.